The Crook Inn, Tweedsmuir

 WT Architecture were appointed as Architects and lead consultants to work with the people of Tweedsmuir in the latest stage of their hard-fought campaign to save the historic Crook Inn in the heart of the Scottish Borders.
 The 400-year old hotel and centre of the community was closed in 2006, and has since been the subject of a vigorous local campaign to secure community ownership of the building and its land.
 Funds were successfully raised in 2012 to purchase The Crook Inn, and in early 2014 the Tweedsmuir Community Company had their application for Development Funding accepted by Big Lottery.

-WT Architecture are worked alongside Community Enterprise and the rest of the design project design team to lead a series of community design workshops intended to inform the brief, business plan and design for a sustainable redevelopment of The Crook Inn.
-The process and outcomes of each workshop is recorded in the documents below:
+WT Architecture worked alongside Community Enterprise and the rest of the project design team to lead a series of community design workshops intended to inform the brief, business plan and design for a sustainable redevelopment of The Crook Inn.
+The process and outcomes of each workshop were recorded in the documents below:

 Workshop 1 : Information gathering and brief development.